gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 2. Temporal cache
 3. Distributed cache

-### Cache Eviction Algorithms
+### Cache Eviction Policies

+1. FIFO (First In First Out) - replaces first element that was added to the cache.
+2. LIFO (Last In First Out) - replaces the last element that was added to the cache.
-1. LRU (Least Recently Used) - replaces element that has not been used for long time.
+3. LRU (Least Recently Used) - replaces element that has not been used for long time.
-2. FIFO (First in First Out)
+4. MRU (Most Recently Used)- replaces most recently used elements.
-3. LFU (Least Frequently Used) - replaces least frequently used page.
+5. LFU (Least Frequently Used) - replaces least frequently used elements based on count.
+6. RR (Random Replacement) - replaces elements randomly.

 ### Caching Strategy